 The Division of Extension is committed to creating an accessible, inclusive, and equitable experience for all program participants.
 In partnership with the McBurney Disability Resource Center at UW-Madison campus, the division evaluates and responds to requests for disability accommodation(s) by following an interactive, confidential, and individualized process, in accordance with the Americans with Disabilities Act.
-Whether you are a participant, volunteer, or educator, we invite you to learn more about disability, reasonable accommodations, and inclusive practices by contacting Heather Stelljes, Access Consultant for the Division of Extension, with any questions you may have.
+Whether you are a participant, volunteer, or educator, we invite you to learn more about disability, reasonable accommodations, and inclusive practices by contacting Heather Stelljes or Kyle Charters, Access Consultants for the Division of Extension, with any questions you may have.

 For Members of the Public:

 If you are a participant in any program, event or activity hosted by the Division of Extension and need to request a disability accommodation for yourself or a child for whom you are the parent or guardian, please follow the steps below: